A break for ACPSD is almost here!

 Adventure Awaits, Riverhawks!
 Join the March Beanstack Reading Challenge to earn virtual tickets for five prize drawings.
 All completers win a treat plus a fidget keychain, sticker, or pencil.
 Your choice!
 The challenge ends March 24, and drawings are March 25.
 Start logging those minutes!

-about 2 months ago, Highland Springs Middle School
+4 months ago, Highland Springs Middle School

 Adventure Awaits Beanstack Challenge March 2026